nebuly-ai/nos/doc/developer/get-started.md

 nodes.

-The Nebulnetes operator uses webhooks that require SSL certificates.
+The nos operator uses webhooks that require SSL certificates.
 You can let cert-manager create and manage them by installing it on the cluster you have created in the previous step:
 ```shell
 make install-cert-manager
 ```

 ### Build components
-You can build the Nebulnetes components by running the `docker-build-<component-name>` targets.
+You can build the nos components by running the `docker-build-<component-name>` targets.
 The targets build the Docker images using the default image name tagged with the version defined in the first line of the [Makefile](../../Makefile).